Data is an asset, not a commodity.

 To understand the value of your data you need a methodology for data valuation.
 You need a way of working out what the actual value of your data is.

-Our mathematicians and data scientists have developed unique, in-depth approaches to value data.
+Our mathematicians and data scientists have developed unique, in-depth approaches to data valuation.

 We have identified five different data valuation methodologies: Market-driven, Dataset-driven, Initiative-driven, Stakeholder-driven, and Pricing-driven.
 We’ll explore each of these in subsequent blogs, but before we do that let’s investigate the distinction between data value and data valuation.